What is ground rent?

 When you moved into the property, you should have received an agreement called a lease.
 Your ground rent charges will be detailed in this document – if there is no mention of ground rent charges, legally, the freeholder will not be able to charge you ground rent.

 Is ground rent paid monthly or annually?

-Ground rent is typically a fairly small fee in comparison to monthly rent or a mortgage, so will be paid annually.
-However payment terms can sometimes be negotiated with the freeholder (the owner of the land).
+Ground rent is typically a fairly small fee in comparison to monthly rent or a mortgage, so it will be paid annually.
+However, payment terms can sometimes be negotiated with the freeholder (the owner of the land).